 I love looking at snowflakes.
-There’s something about watching snow fall while I enjoy a cup of hot coffee, a warm fire, and thick wool socks to keep me toasty warm.
-Alas, I love living in Florida (and wearing flip flops all year long!), so I don’t get a chance to enjoy snowflakes much at all.
-That’s okay because I’m going to DIY some snowflake ornaments with help from my trusty pal, epoxy resin.
+There’s something about watching snow fall while I enjoy a cup of hot coffee.
+Especially if it’s on the television and doesn’t interfere with my Florida flip-flop routine.
+That’s why the closest I’ll get to snow is to DIY snowflake ornaments with help from my trusty pal, epoxy resin.

 Gather these resin supplies: